 There is a lot of hidden waste in the supply and manufacture end of a production process.
 For example, my glass jars come wrapped in plastic packaging, and until I requested otherwise, the lids came in a large plastic bag!
 I requested that my lids be supplied in alternative packaging, however the shrink wrapped jars are out of my (and my suppliers) control as they come from overseas.
 Luckily, I have soft plastic packaging recycling available to me here in Wellington so these are currently taken there along with my household's soft plastics.

-Ingredients often come in glass bottles - many of these I will repurpose to decant larger bulk amounts into for example, otherwise they are recycled.
+Ingredients often come in glass or plastic bottles - many of these I will repurpose to decant larger bulk amounts into for example, otherwise they are recycled.
 Smaller glass bottles containing essential oils are either recycled, reused or given to my local lavender oil supplier to reuse for their oil.

 Both my main ingredients suppliers are keenly aware of the issue of waste in packaging of ingredients, and many of the soft bags are compostable.
 If this is the case it goes into my home compost, otherwise they are recycled (where possible).
 Both of these suppliers provide reused shredded boxes as packaging within the box and I in turn use this in my own wholesale boxes and smaller parcels to protect the glass.

 Larger plastic containers for ingredients and oils are sometimes inevitable.
 I have one lovely supplier of Coconut Oil to whom I return large pails for refilling with product.
 Others I try and repurpose into functional items where I can.
 For example, I have managed to create perfect soap mixing containers out of pails that originally contained shea butter!
 I have also taken such containers to my local kindergarten / daycare for them to use for paints etc.